mruzinda/flag_gpu/README.md

 CPU/GPU codes for real-time beamforming and correlations for the Office of Naval Research (ONR) phased-array feed.
 To be used with the hashpipe thread management system.

 Filesystem Layout
-onr_gpu/src            -> Source code for the various threads used in the FLAG digital processor onr_gpu/lib            -> Source codes for the various libraries used by the FLAG threads onr_gpu/lib/hashpipe   -> Source code for the hashpipe system onr_gpu/lib/xGPU       -> Source code for the GPU-enabled correlator onr_gpu/lib/flagPower  -> Source code for the GPU-enabled total power calculator
+onr_gpu/src            -> Source code for the various threads used in the ONR digital processor onr_gpu/lib            -> Source codes for the various libraries used by the ONR threads onr_gpu/lib/hashpipe   -> Source code for the hashpipe system onr_gpu/lib/xGPU       -> Source code for the GPU-enabled correlator onr_gpu/lib/flagPower  -> Source code for the GPU-enabled total power calculator